Autoconf

-GNU Autoconf is a tool for producing configure scripts for building, installing, and packaging software on computer systems where a Bourne shell is available.
+GNU Autoconf is a software development tool for generating a configure script that in turn generates files for building a codebase and for packaging or installing the resulting files.
+Autoconf is part of the GNU Build System – along with Automake, Libtool, Autoheader and other tools.

-Autoconf is agnostic about the programming languages used, but it is often used for projects using C, C++, Fortran, Fortran 77, Erlang, or Objective-C.
+Autoconf is agnostic about the programming language of the codebase to build.
+None-the-less, it is primarily used with C, C++, Fortran, Erlang, or Objective-C.

 A configure script configures a software package for installation on a particular target system.
 After running a series of tests on the target system, the configure script generates header files and a makefile from templates, thus customizing the software package for the target system.
-Together with Automake and Libtool, Autoconf forms the GNU Build System, which comprises several other tools, notably Autoheader.

 Usage overview

 The developer specifies the desired behaviour of the configure script by writing a list of instructions in the GNU m4 language in a file called "configure.ac".
 A library of pre-defined m4 macros is available to describe common configure script instructions.
 Autoconf transforms the instructions in "configure.ac" into a portable configure script.

-The system that will be doing the building need not have autoconf installed: autoconf is needed only to build the configure script, that is usually shipped with the software.
+The system that will be doing the building need not have Autoconf installed: Autoconf is needed only to build the configure script, that is usually shipped with the software.